Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: The Photometric Model of the Galaxy

+Since the dispersion curves for the \cite{Sersic1968} models steadily lie at higher dispersions as $n$ decreases, overestimating the profile index will produce a model with a lower range of velocity dispersions whereas underestimating the index will produce higher velocity dispersions.
+If the actual mass profile has a lower (higher) S\'ersic index than the adopted model, the dynamical model will need to decrease (increase) the dark matter to accommodate the measured velocity dispersion, which will drive the value of $H_0$ upwards (downwards).
+The fractional changes on the velocity dispersion for each lens due to modifying the mass profile index by 20\% can be found in Table~\ref{tab:summary}.
+The changes are larger for the lenses measured in smaller apertures since the model velocity dispersions tend to diverge more rapidly at smaller radii.
+Hence, the impact of the uncertainties in the photometric model may become more important in higher resolution observations.

-Early-type galaxies also have color gradients due to some combination of age and metallicity gradients (see, e.g., \citealt{Peletier1990}, \citealt{LaBarbera2005}, \citealt{Kennedy2016}).
+Early-type galaxies also have color gradients due to some combination of age and metallicity gradients (see, e.g., \citealt{Peletier1990}, \citealt{LaBarbera2005}, \citealt{Kennedy2016}), which implies the presence of multiple stellar populations with different kinematics.
 Consider the spherical, isotropic Jeans equation where $\sigma$ is the velocity dispersion, $n$ is the stellar number density and $\phi'$ is the radial derivative of the potential.
 Stellar dynamical calculations generically assume that $n \propto j$ where $j$ is the deprojected photometric profile in some band and the constant of proportionality cancels in Eqn.~\ref{eqn:sphjeans}.
-In the presence of color/age/metallicity gradients, however, different choices for defining $n$ will lead to different inferences about the mass.
+In the presence of color/age/metallicity gradients (and, therefore, different stellar populations), however, different choices for defining $n$ will lead to different inferences about the mass.
 For example, suppose we have two power law distributions $n \propto r^{-\alpha}$ and $n\propto r^{-\beta}$.
 The inferred mass distributions will have fractional differences of order $|\Delta M/M| \sim |\alpha-\beta|$ and the galaxy will have a color gradient of $d (m_\alpha-m_\beta)/d\log r = 2.5(\alpha-\beta)$.
 Since typical color gradients are $0.1$-$0.2$~mag/dex (e.g, \citealt{Peletier1990}), they can lead to 4-8\% errors in the inferred mass.